clambin/traefik-simple-auth/README.md

 A simple, up-to-date, re-implementation of traefik-forward-auth.

 ## ⚠️ Breaking change in v0.11.0
-v0.11.0 once supports one domain.
+V0.11.0 only supports one domain.
 The command line argument `-domains` is replaced by `-domain`.
 To support multiple domains, run one instance of traefik-simple-auth per domain.

 ## Contents